Lavandin essential oil, from natural hybridization to prosperity

 • Anxiolytic, but improves attention

-• Hypotensive, bradycardic
+• Hypotensive, bradycardiac

-• Hypnotic, anti convulsant
+• Hypnotic, anti-convulsant

 • Antioxidant (inhibits lipid peroxidation), hypothermic

-• Reserved for adults and pubescent adolescents
+• For adults and pubescent adolescents only

 • Do not swallow

-• Dry inhalation is allowed
+• Dry inhalation is permitted

-• Prohibited for internal use
+• Not for internal use

-• Forbidden to animals
+• Not for animals

-Medical bibliographic sources and clinical trials :
+Medical literature and clinical trials:

 • Ballabeni V, Tognolini M, Chiavarini M et all.
 Novel antiplatelet and antithrombotic activities of essential oils from Lavandula hybrida Reverchon “grosso”.
 Phytomedicine.
 2004